Thomasmclean993/Bujo/Projects/blog/My experience with Split Keyboards.md

 But for people that keyboard is more than a tool?
 This will unlock so many does for you.
 I can only compare it to when I first discover scripting.

 For example, I hate how I have to reach for the Q,A,Z and P keys when typing.
 Now, I could just tough it out and allow my muscle memory help me "forget" that I'm reaching for these keys......
 OR..
 I could just program these keys to keys I can reach but they will out active when I'M pushing another key.
-These
+These "Combos", was one of the reasons I took they 61 keys available on my kb and removed 21 of them for my daily use.
+I realized I didn't need 60.

 ## Where did I Start?